cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 Translate the main function manually to RISC-V.
 Follow the calling conventions to pass all arguments correctly.

+> :bulb: The nice thing about calling convention is that you don't have to
+> understand the assembly code of `func` to be able to write the assembly code
+> of `main`!

 ```c
 {% include_relative functions-stack/ex2.c %}
 ```